Myriopteris tomentosa

 Myriopteris tomentosa, formerly known as Cheilanthes tomentosa, is a perennial fern known as woolly lipfern.
-Woolly lipfern is native to the southern United States, from Pennsylvania to Arizona and Georgia, and Mexico.
+Woolly lipfern is native to the southern United States, from Virginia to Arizona and Georgia, and Mexico.

 Description

 Woolly lipfern is a small evergreen fern, growing in tufts or clusters and bearing hairs on most of its leaf surfaces.

 The rhizome is compact and generally 2 to 3 mm or 4 to 8 mm in diameter and branching.
 It bears persistent scales 3 to 4 mm long, which are linear to slightly lanceolate, straight or slightly twisted, and loosely pressed against the surface of the rhizome.
 They have a broad, dark, central stripe which is sharply differentiated from the narrow, light brown, orange-tan, or pale reddish-brown margins.

 The fronds arise from the rhizome in clusters.
 Unlike many ferns, they do not emerge as coiled fiddleheads (noncircinate vernation).
 When mature, they are 8 to 45 cm long and 1.5 to 8 cm wide.
 Fertile and sterile fronds are similar in appearance.
 The stipe (the stalk of the leaf, below the blade) is 5 to 20 cm long. and typically about one-third of the total length of the frond.
 It is dark brown or chestnut brown in color, with a covering of woolly, orange-tan jointed hairs and hairlike scales.
 Its upper surface is rounded.